VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # See https://docs.victoriametrics.com/stream-aggregation/#output-metric-names
   #
   # keep_metric_names: false

+  # drop_input_labels instructs dropping the given labels from input samples.
+  # The labels' dropping is performed before input_relabel_configs are applied.
+  # This also means that the labels are dropped before de-duplication ( https://docs.victoriametrics.com/stream-aggregation.html#deduplication )
+  # and stream aggregation.
+  #
+  # drop_input_labels: [replica, availability_zone]

   # input_relabel_configs is an optional relabeling rules,
   # which are applied to the incoming samples after they pass the match filter